-The Annual Meeting will be a virtual meeting held on May 24, 2021, at 9:00 a.m., Mountain Daylight Time (MDT), or at any postponements or adjournments thereof.
-You will only be able to attend the Annual Meeting via live webcast by visiting www.virtualshareholdermeeting.com/NSA2021.
+The Annual Meeting will be a virtual meeting held on May 22, 2023, at 11:00 a.m., Mountain Daylight Time (MDT), or at any postponements or adjournments thereof.
+You will only be able to attend the Annual Meeting via live webcast by visiting www.virtualshareholdermeeting.com/NSA2023.
+The virtual meeting has been designed to provide the same rights to participate as you would have had at an in-person meeting.